 While you might think it's helpful to coat your tattoo in ointment to help it heal, doing so can actually be harmful.
 "Applying too much ointment or

 tattoo aftercare product ... suffocates the tattoo and encourages the growth of bacteria," Palomino says.
 "Always rub only a thin layer of ointment."

 To help it heal correctly, "you should continue applying the ointment after each time you wash the tattoo and only after it has completely dried; at least twice a day, for three to five days or until the tattoo starts to peel.
 Then, you can switch to a regular, fragrance-free lotion."

 Speaking of peeling, don't give into the urge to scratch or pick at your tattoo — no matter how tempting or itchy that peeling skin may be.
 As Palomino says, "Your tattoo will begin to scab and the scabs should be allowed to fall off ... naturally.
 Do not try to help the process along by picking at the scabs."

 If you do, it "may cause the scabs to fall off prematurely, leaving holes or light spots on your tattoo," he says.
 So do your best to avoid picking at the area, and instead relieve the dryness or itching by patting the tattoo with the palm of your hand, Palomino says, or gently rubbing on fragrance-free lotion.

 Let's say it's summer, you just got a new tattoo, and the glittering waters of a pool are calling your name.
-While you may really want to dive in, don't do it.
+While you may really want to dive in,